Hey Kids (Start Here)

 “Did you?
 That explains a great deal,” Hermann replies.

-“Whatever, dude,” Newt says, acquiring a pancake of his own and taking a bite.
+“Whatever, dude.”
+Newt acquires a pancake of his own and takes a bite.

 Yeah.

-Okay, so it’s not the best pancake in the world, sure, it’s pretty dense and it doesn’t taste quite right, it’s bland, even somewhat cardboardesque, a little like something that would prompt an, ‘are you serious right now?’ from Newt if he were to be presented with it in a context where he was paying for his food.
+Okay, so it’s not the best pancake in the world, sure, it’s pretty dense and it doesn’t taste quite right, it’s bland, even somewhat cardboardesque, a little like something that would prompt an, “Are you serious right now?” from Newt if he were to be presented with it in a context where he was paying for his food.
 That’s fine.
-He can admit that his pancake is stoichiometrically askew.
-He’s going to need to tweak proportions next time, presuming he ever does this again, which is not a given.
+He can admit his pancake is stoichiometrically askew.
+He’ll need to tweak proportions next time, presuming he ever does this again, which isn’t a given.

 “Ugh,” Newt says.
 “This is terrible.”

-“I’ve had more objectionable pancakes in my life,” Hermann replies philosophically, leaning against the counter and taking another bite.
+“I’ve had more objectionable pancakes in my life.”
+Hermann leans against the counter, rocking a philosophical vibe as he takes another bite.
 “Is there a reason you decided not to use a recipe?
 Other than culinary hubris, that is?”

 “No,” Newt replies, not despondently.
 “Culinary hubris pretty much covers it.”